FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/action-flow-editor.md

 ### Creating Action

-If there is no initial action or if there is an action and you want to add another one and press the plus icon, the following options will be available:
+If there is no initial action or if there is an action,and you want to add another one and press the plus icon, the following options will be available:

 1. **Add Action**: Adds a single action node to the flow.
 You can add multiple synchronous actions